 Cost breakdown for CSH training and supervision for a single Scholar

 If the money is paid as a grant, there is no VAT applicable.

 CSH support for Sustainability Fellows

-Formal training in sustainable healthcare is provided through CSH online training courses (described above) and Fellows are assigned to a supervisor within the team, with whom they meet weekly or fortnightly throughout the post.
+In addition, Fellows are assigned to a supervisor within the team, with whom they meet 2-4 weekly throughout the post.
 Fellows have an active role in selecting and designing projects to achieve the programme objectives as well as their own professional development goals, while benefiting from CSH’s experience, resources and networks.
 CSH uses its extensive networks to connect Fellows to people in other Trusts, specialties and countries who are undertaking related work, and assist in disseminating their work through its websites, e-newsletter and on social media.

 How to set up a Sustainability Fellowship

 As well as CSH, partner organisations in setting up a Fellowship might include one or more of:

 - NHS Trust